 The Antalya region is the second most popular place in Turkey for foreign property buyers.
 You can find people from all over the world living there.
 It makes Antalya feel quite a global place, less Turkish and more European.

-You don’t have to live in city itself.
+You don’t have to live in the city itself.
 There are many smaller coastal towns and villages that have become expat hotspots.

 If you are into an urban lifestyle, then Antalya itself is where you should live.